GJAShaw/sandwich/README.md

 It's an Eclipse C project, so if you're using some other build tool then you may have to adapt it.

 # Sandwich Sudoku
-Here's a link which explains the game: [Clarity Media explanation](http://www.clarity-media.co.uk/puzzleblog/sandwich-sudoku-puzzles).
+Here's a page which explains the game: [Clarity Media explanation](http://www.clarity-media.co.uk/puzzleblog/sandwich-sudoku-puzzles).
 This application helps with the 9x9 grid version.

 # Usage
 ## standalone